Home » Why Are Tortoises So Slow?

 Tortoises are slower than turtles, both in water and on land.
 That’s partly because tortoises can’t swim, so they can’t stay afloat, let alone gain speed.

 Although turtles and tortoises appear similar, turtle evolution steered itself toward moving faster than tortoises.
-For one, turtles dig burrows to keep themselves safe, but they’re always near water.
+Turtles dig burrows to keep themselves safe, but they’re always near water.

 Turtles are faster in the water than on land, so they must reach the water to escape if they need to flee from predators.